White Cell Count

 What is this test?

 This test measures the number of white blood cells (WBCs) in your blood.
-Cells in your bone marrow make white blood cells and release them into the bloodstream to help you fight infection.
-White blood cells are part of your body's immune system, which keeps you healthy and makes you well when you get sick.
-White blood cells work to destroy any foreign virus, fungus, or bacteria that enter your body and threaten to make you sick.
+Cells in your bone marrow make white blood cells and release them into the bloodstream.
+White blood cells help you fight infection.
+They are part of your body's immune system, which keeps you healthy and makes you well when you get sick.
+White blood cells work to destroy any foreign virus, fungus, or bacteria that enter your body.

-When you get sick, your white blood cell count is higher than normal because your body is releasing more of these cells to fight the infection.
+When you get sick, your white blood cell count is higher than normal.
+This is because your body is releasing more of these cells to fight the infection.
 But if you have certain illnesses like HIV or cancer, your white blood cell count can drop to very low levels.
-It can also drop if you are on medicine like chemotherapy that weakens your immune system.
+It can also drop if you are on medicine that weakens your immune system.
+This includes medicines such as chemotherapy.

-White blood cells are divided into 5 major types:
+White blood cells are divided into 5 main types:

 This test measures the total count of all types of white blood cells.
-It does not measure the levels of individual types of white blood cells.
+It does not measure the levels of each type of white blood cells.

 Why do I need this test?

-You may need this test to find out if you have an infection or illness that is affecting your immune system.
-If your immune system is weakened by medicine or illness, you may also need this test to see if your white blood cell count is dangerously low.
-In that case, even a simple infection could be quite harmful because your body isn't able to defend itself.
+You may need this test to find out if you have an infection or illness.
+If your immune system is weakened by medicine or illness, you may also need this test to see if your white blood cell count is too low.
+If it is, even a simple infection could be very harmful to your body.

 What other tests might I have along with this test?